We would like to hear about any part of your WEA experience, as your feedback helps us continually improve our service.

 3. Tutors have told us that there is too much paperwork.

-We annually review the paperwork and have designed a Pocket Guide for Tutors which contains key information and links to where to find out more.
+We annually review the paperwork and have designed a Tutor Pocket Guide which contains key information and links to where to find out more.

 4. Our volunteers told us that they would like to have WEA volunteer badges, especially when working in support roles in classrooms.